Repaying my mortgage - FAQs

 Assessment method

-Copy of latest projection statement dated within last 12 months.
+Copy of latest projection statement dated within the last 12 months.

-Endowment companies will present three growth rates to a client with the middle one being the most likely projected outcome.
-We allow up to 100% of projected amount using the middle % figure currently 6%.
+Endowment companies will present three growth rates.
+We allow up to 100% of the projected amount using the middle figure.

 Stocks and Shares (UK)

-Copy of share certificates, nominee account statement or confirmation from a recognised stock brocker containing evidence of share holdings together with their valuation.
+Copy of share certificates, nominee account statement or confirmation from a recognised broker containing evidence of shareholdings and their valuation

-Copy of latest statement dated within last 12 months.
+Copy of latest statement dated within the last 12 months.

 Pension (UK)

-Copy of latest statement dates within last 12 months.
+Copy of latest projection statement dated within the last 12 months.

 Property details, confirmation of ownership, evidence of amount of any mortgage debt.

-Property details, Acting solicitor to confirm intended ownership of the second property, details of any loans to be secured against this property.
-(Property valuaation and land registry search carried out by us if needed).
+Property details.
+Acting solicitor to confirm intended ownership and details of any loans to be secured against this property.

 When you make your final repayment you might have to pay an early repayment charge.